Solving the Poisson equation using coupled Markov chains: Asymptotic variance estimation

-\begin{rem} If Assumption~\ref{assu:tau-moment-kappa} holds for all $\kappa\geq1$ (respectively $h\in L^{m}(\pi)$ for all $m\geq1)$, one requires only slightly more than $2$ moments of $h$ (respectively $\tau$) to estimate the asymptotic variance consistently and slightly more than $4$ moments of $h$ (respectively $\tau$) to approximate the asymptotic variance with a variance in $O(1/M)$, if $M$ is the number of independent unbiased estimators averaged.
-This seems close to tight, since $4$ moments of $h$ are required for the sample variance to have a finite variance in the simpler setting of independent and identically distributed random variables. \end{rem}
+If Assumption~\ref{assu:tau-moment-kappa} holds for all $\kappa\geq1$ (respectively $h\in L^{m}(\pi)$ for all $m\geq1)$, one requires only slightly more than $2$ moments of $h$ (respectively $\tau$) to estimate the asymptotic variance consistently and slightly more than $4$ moments of $h$ (respectively $\tau$) to approximate the asymptotic variance with a variance in $O(1/M)$, if $M$ is the number of independent unbiased estimators averaged.
+This seems close to tight, since $4$ moments of $h$ are required for the sample variance to have a finite variance in the setting of i.i.d. variables.